Dennis Politic: Bolton Wanderers

 On 16 August 2021, Politic joined League Two club Port Vale on loan for the 2021–22 season, to allow him to regain his prior fitness and develop as a player having missed the entire previous season through injury.
-Bolton had the option to recall him in January and also offered him a new contract though he did not sign it.
-Port Vale manager Darrell Clarke said that he had wanted an aggressive ball-carrying wide player and "he fits the criteria massively" despite being right-footed as that "in an ideal world I’d have gotten a left-footed one" He remained a unused substitute in the early stages of the season as Clarke used a 3–5–2 formation, but he did score a brace in a friendly game.
+Bolton had the option to recall him in January.
+They offered him a new contract though he did not sign it.
+Port Vale manager Darrell Clarke said that he had wanted an aggressive ball-carrying wide player and "he fits the criteria massively" despite being right-footed as that "in an ideal world I’d have gotten a left-footed one" He remained an unused substitute in the early stages of the season as Clarke used a 3–5–2 formation, but he did score a brace in a friendly game.
 He finally made his competitive debut for the "Valiants" on 2 October, coming on against Leyton Orient as a substitute with three minutes remaining, during which he scored the equalising goal as his team went on to win the game 3–2.
 On 4 December, he scored his first career FA Cup goals; after coming on as a substitute in the 74th minute for David Amoo, Politic scored the equaliser and winner to secure a 2–1 victory over Burton Albion.
 Bolton manager Ian Evatt stated later that week that he would not be recalling Politic in January as he had not played enough for Port Vale to justify bringing him back, feeling that if he failed to get into a League Two team regularly, he should not get into a League One team either.
 He was recalled from his loan spell on 17 January, however, amidst reports that a permanent transfer had been arranged with Bolton confirming they had accepted a transfer bid for him.